samer955/Kubernetes-Cluster/README.md

 To disable SWAP:
 `sudo sed -i '/ swap / s/^\(.*\)$/#\1/g' /etc/fstab`

-Turn off the SWAP on the current session
+Turn off the SWAP on the current session:
 ```
 sudo swapoff -a
 free -m